Police Department

 What is the best way to contact the Seelyville Police Department?

 You can contact the Seelyville Police Department in several ways.
-You may call the Seelyville Utility Office at 812-877-2665 and request to speak with an officer if one is on duty, email any of the three officers listed above, or contact Vigo County Central Dispatch at 812-232-3801 (Ext.
+You may call the Seelyville Police Department at 812-264-1745, or Seelyville Utility Office at 812-877-2665 and request to speak with an officer if one is on duty, email any of the three officers listed above, or contact Vigo County Central Dispatch at 812-232-3801 (Ext.
 1) to inquire whether an officer is on duty.

 Town Marshal, Grant Daley